-What happens if your tax return is late?
+What happens if you're late filing your tax return?

-If you miss the final deadline to file your 2017-18 return (31 October for paper forms, 31 January for online returns) HMRC will charge you £100.
+If you miss the deadline to file your self-assessment tax return, HMRC could automatically charge you £100.

-If you’re part of a business partnership, all partners can be charged a penalty if a partnership tax return is filed late.
+If you’re part of a business partnership, note that all partners can be charged a penalty if a partnership tax return is filed late.

 What happens if you pay your tax bill late?

 In addition to getting fined for filing your tax return after the deadline, you could also face charges for failing to pay your tax bill on time.

 The deadline for paying any outstanding tax is 31 January after the end of the tax year (unless you're paying through PAYE).

 If you miss this deadline, you’ll be charged interest from the date the payment was due.
 The interest rate is currently 3%, rising to 3.25% on 5 April 2022.
 You can check the current rate payable on HMRC's website.